Which Type of Barricade Do I Need? A User’s GuideArticle published on Jul 30, 2018

 Crowd Control Barricades: The Basics

-Portable event barriers, crowd control event barriers, portable fences, traffic barrels - barricades come in many different forms, but they all serve the same purpose: protecting people and drivers from potential dangers.
+Portable event barriers, crowd control event barriers, portable crowd control fencing, traffic barrels and drums come in many different forms, but they all serve the same purpose: protecting people and drivers from potential dangers.

 Barricades are so ubiquitous that you probably don’t even realize how often you see them.